GSO Procurement & Contracting

 This notice is subject to availability of funding.

-Cooperative agreements are different from grants in that PAS staff are more actively involved in the grant implementation
+Cooperative Agreements are different from Grants and Fixed Amount Awards in that PAS is more extensively and actively involved in the grant implementation.

 - Eligible Applicants

-The Public Affairs Section encourages applications from Zimbabwe:
+The Public Affairs Section encourages applications from Zimbabwean:

 For-profit or commercial entities are not eligible to apply.

-- Cost Sharing or Matching – Cost sharing is not
+- Cost Sharing and Matching – Cost sharing is not

 D. APPLICATION AND SUBMISSION INFORMATION